Cambridge Healthtech Institute’s 9th Annual

 Protein expression has entered a data-defined era where engineering precision and expression efficiency are powered by high-quality data generation and advanced analytics.
 Cambridge Healthtech Institute’s 9th Annual Leveraging Data Science for Enhanced Protein Expression conference at PEGS Europe convenes discovery researchers applying high-throughput experimentation, automated workflows, and integrated multi-omics datasets to build predictive models for recombinant protein expression, host optimization, and scalable production.
 Designed for protein scientists driving discovery and development, this conference emphasizes transforming complex experimental data into actionable insights to accelerate timelines, improve yields, and guide decision-making across the expression pipeline.

-INTEGRATING DATA PIPELINES TO ENABLE FASTER DATA-DRIVEN DECISIONS
+INTEGRATING DATA PIPELINES TO ENABLE FASTER DATA DRIVEN DECISIONS

 Photo of Nicola Burgess-Brown, PhD, Professorial Research Fellow, UCL, London; COO, Protein Sciences, Structural Genomics Consortium , Professorial Research Fellow , Pharma & Bio Chemistry , University College London